coze-cloud/files/README.txt

 The file server should only be used to up-/download data to/from volumes.

 Configuration should NOT be done here!
-Use the provided vault that comes with each deployment insted.
+Use the provided vault that comes with each deployment instead.

 The /mounts directory contains the specific mount-points of your deployments.